Motovun: The forest of Motovun/Montona

 The river Mirna or Quieto flows below the hill and on the other side of the river is the famous Motovun forest, an area of about 10 km2 in the valley of the river Mirna, of which 280 ha is specially protected.
 This area differs completely not only from the nearby forests, but also from those of the entire surrounding karst region because of its wildlife, moist soil and prized black and white truffles (Tuber magnatum), which grow successfully there.
 Since this fungus grows underground, it is gathered with the aid of specially trained dogs.

 The most common tree in the forest is the English or brown oak (Quercus robur).
 To preserve natural conditions for the development of the Motovun forest, the protected area is occasionally flooded, even though the River Mirna is controlled and its entire valley protected from flooding.

 On the slopes of the hill, grapes for famous Istrian wines are grown: the Teran and the Malvazija wine.

 The legend of Veli Jože

 Motovun is known among today's population of Istria as the city of Veli Jože, the good gentle giant, written by the nationalist Vladimir Nazor, one of the most important Croatian writers of the 20th century.
 The story was based on local folktales as a response to the national struggles of the Croats for equality with the politically dominant ethnic German and Italian community (1900–1914).
-The tale is known today throughout Croatia, while the character of Veli Jože (Big Joe) is quite correctly linked with the city.
+The tale is known today throughout Croatia, while the character of Veli Jože is quite correctly linked with the city.